Have you been noticing an influx in mainstream media coverage on the link between marijuana and cancer treatment lately?

 The medical industry is supposed to be about innovation and progress, isn’t it?
 I don’t see either in this scenario.

 Want to speak your mind?
 There are a number of petitions calling for the widespread recognition of cannabis as a medical treatment.
-Here’s one you can be a part of.
+Find out where your state stands here.

 David Wolfe has long been a supporter of cannabis for medical purposes.
 Have a look at this video to hear him speak about the plant and its benefits.